Long-term budget travel: Sustaining it!

 Fellow traveler: Ah, so you must be like me, go home, work and travel again?

-Me: No actually I’ve been continuously traveling, living and working around the world since 2010.
+Me: No actually I’ve been continuously traveling, living, working and roaming around the world since 2010.
 I slow budget travel, I just roam the world.

 Fellow traveler: WHAT!
 HOW?… Is that even possible?
 How can you sustain and fund long-term budget travel like that?